Presentation Set-Up Slides are the next step in making your lessons the best they can be. Here's what you need to know.

 We want to give our learners the best possible learning experience in EdApp.
 That means making interacting with content as simple and painless as possible.
 There are times when we need to help signpost things to our learners to help them progress through the lesson, or understand what they’re being asked to do.

-The final step to making a Presentational Set-up Slide is to turn on lightbox mode, and set up a dark opaque overlay rgba(0,0,0,.7) or a light opaque overlay rgba(255,255,255,.6) depending on your lessons’ background.
+The final step to making a Presentational Set-up Slide is to turn on Lightbox mode.

 Lightbox on vs off.
 When on, UI elements are hidden, drawing learners’ attention to the content.